YoloNomy/YoloNomy.github.io/_lecture_notes/notes.md

 title: Lecture Notes
 ---

 You will find here some lecture notes we gathered on our favorite subjects:

-- Cosmology
+- Cosmology (incoming)

-- Quantum physics
+- Quantum physics (incoming)

-- Newtonian mechanics
+- Newtonian mechanics (incoming)

-- Statistical mechanics and thermodynamics
+- Statistical mechanics and thermodynamics (incoming)

-- Analytical mechanics
+- Analytical mechanics (incoming)

-- Differential geometry and physics
+- Differential geometry and physics (incoming)